 Why do you need a detailed bioinformatics report?

-In a previous post I pointed out that at Genevia, we want to ensure our analyses are up to the standards of high-impact academic publishing.
-To give you an idea of an actual project deliverable, I present here an example bioinformatics report of a typical project.
+In a previous post we pointed out that at Genevia, we want to ensure our analyses are up to the standards of high-impact academic publishing.
+To give you an idea of an actual project deliverable, we present here an example bioinformatics report of a typical project.

 We all want statistically correct and biologically meaningful results.
 Aside from that, scientifically formal and well-organised reporting is required within any good scientific project.
 There are multiple reasons for this: